Spinal Cord Damage in Charlotte, North Carolina

 Defining Incomplete Spinal Cord Injuries

 • Brown-Sequard Syndrome is an injury to only one side of the spinal cord.
-For one side of the body, mobility is impaired and sensation is kept, and to the other side of the body mobility is kept and sensation is impaired.
+For one side of the body, mobility is impaired, and sensation is maintained, and on the other side of the body, mobility is maintained, and sensation is impaired.

-• Cauda Equina Lesion injury completely or partially impairs sensation, though in some cases nerves can regrow and function becomes improved.
+• Cauda Equina Lesion injury completely or partially impairs sensation, though in some cases, nerves can regrow, and function can improve.

 • Central Cord Syndrome is an injury that impairs arm movement but retains some leg function.
 Partial recovery may be possible depending on the person and the injury.